goldentroll/learn-javascript/project-javascript-b1-variables/README.md

 , typeof operator
 , Review Variables

-If you are not familier with them please download Learn JavaScript eBook from https://codingwithbasir.com/learn-javascript
+If you are not familiar with them please download Learn JavaScript eBook from https://codingwithbasir.com/learn-javascript

 ## Project Title: College Cost Calculator